 You can also try the Garnier Green Labs Pinea-C Brightening Serum Cream SPF 30, which combines a lightweight moisturizer and vitamin C serum with broad-spectrum UV protection.

 “No matter what your ethnicity, sunscreen is important,” Dr. Ginn says.
 People with a fair skin tone are also more likely to burn easily, which is why they usually start using SPF from an early age.
 On the other hand, people with olive and darker skin tones sometimes have the idea that if they don’t burn, they don’t need sunscreen — which is not the case.
 “Unfortunately, often by the time we catch skin cancer on patients with this skin color, it’s too late,” says Dr. Ginn.

-Skipping Sunscreen Consequence #2: Wrinkles, Fine Lines, Dark Spots
+Skipping Sunscreen Can Also Cause Wrinkles, Fine Lines and Dark Spots

-Serious side effects aside, skipping sunscreen has superficial consequences as well, even if you don’t spend much time outside.
-Dr. Ginn—who practices just outside Washington, DC—says she sees many patients come in who claim they don’t need sunscreen and she makes a bargain with them.
-If she can tell them whether or not they drive to work, are passengers, or commute by Metro, just by looking at their skin, they have to start slathering on the SPF.
+Another less serious but concerning side effect of skipping sunscreen is premature signs of aging.
+In fact, Dr. Ginn says that whenever she sees patients come in who claim they don’t need sunscreen, she makes a bargain with them.
+If she can tell them whether or not they drive to work, are passengers, or commute by train just by looking at their skin, then they have to start slathering on the SPF.
 She’s almost always right.
-The side of your face that is subjected to the most sunlight (yes, even through the windows in your car and office) will show signs of sun damage in the form of accelerated skin aging —read: wrinkles, fine lines, and dark spots.
+The side of your face that is subjected to the most sunlight (yes, even through the windows in your car and office) will show signs of sun damage in the form of accelerated skin aging — think: wrinkles, fine lines and dark spots.
 “Sunscreen doesn’t just have medicinal purposes, it also has cosmetic benefits,” she says.
 “It’s one of your greatest tools in an anti-aging arsenal.”